 School Trip to Korea: Day 1: Hello Seoul!

 This is it!
 Step off the plane at Seoul’s Incheon Airport and catch your first glimpses of South Korea on the coach to your accommodation.
-Listen to a trip briefing led by your guide – this will give you all the information you need to have a safe and smooth adventure through Korea.
+Listen to a trip briefing led by your guide – this will give you all the information you need to have a safe and smooth school trip in Korea.

 Once you’ve settled in, head to the observation deck of Seoul’s second-highest point, the N Seoul Tower.
 Soak in the incredible views over the metropolis and get ready for the Learning Adventure that awaits.

 Day 2: From Palaces to Taekwondo

 Pay a visit to Gyeongbokgung Palace, the largest and most beautiful royal palace built by the Joseon Dynasty.
 Explore the exquisite gardens and learn about its history before walking up the hill to Bukchon Hanok Village – a ‘hanok’ is a traditional Korean house.

 Day 3: Language & Comedy

 It’s time to learn the basics of the Korean language!
 Get engaged with a language class and learn the basics of writing and speaking Korean.

 Cross the river to the Gangnam District – you might recognise the name from the famous ‘Gangnam Style’ song!
 Visit the Samsung D’light, an exhibition space that showcases the latest technology from the electronics giant.
 Be sure to head to the nearby media poles near Gangnam Station to take photos to send to your friends and family back home.

 It’s show time!
 Tonight, you’ll watch a hugely popular show called Nanta, a non-verbal comedy show, incorporating a traditional ‘samul nori’ rhythm from a percussion quartet, acrobats, magic and of a fun dose of audience participation.
 A true highlight of any school trip to Korea.